kilpkonn/blog-src/content/post1.md

 Despite the bad news I didn't sell and managed to gain some back by the end of the year (still about 40% loss) and managed to also buy some other stocks that performed better.

 I also decided to sell for the first time as Leo Vegas got merge offer with 50% premium over it's stock price.
-All in all I invested in multiple individual stocks, mainly dividend stocks in Baltics but also in some more risky stocks such as BionTech.
+All in all I invested in multiple individual stocks, mainly dividend stocks in Baltics but also in some more risky stocks such as BioNTech.

 Performance of each stock I had can be seen in the Figure below.